 When Speech Therapy Is A Waste Of Money

-Last month I was contacted by a family looking for speech therapy services for their nine year old daughter.
+When Speech Therapy Is A Waste Of Money Last month I was contacted by a family looking for speech therapy services for their nine year old daughter.
 She already had a fair bit of speech therapy under her belt, but was still struggling to pronounce a handful of speech sounds correctly.
-After a few back and forth emails, We scheduled a video call […]
+After a few back […]

-Halloween has always been one of my favorite holidays!
+Halloween Speech and Language Tips Halloween has always been one of my favorite holidays!
 Trips to the farm, haunted houses, costumes, face painting, decorations, baking, and candy!
 Each family seems to have their own traditions.
 Traditions offer predictability, an ideal environment for children to learn language skills.
-And, because halloween is filled with an abundance of visual supports, which help […]
+And, because halloween is filled with an abundance […]

 Teletherapy as a service delivery model

-In March 2020, after over twenty five years of face-to-face speech and language therapy, I took the leap into virtual online therapy.
+Teletherapy as a as a Service Delivery Model In March 2020, after over twenty five years of face-to-face speech and language therapy, I took the leap into virtual online therapy.
 Unlike past career choices teeming with limitless possibilities, it was clear there was only one option.
-To continue supporting my clients, I would have to make the switch to Teletherapy.
-Challenge accepted!
-Transitions […]
+To continue supporting my clients, I would have to […]

 Why you shouldn’t play the “wait and see” game